PrashanthPaiU/git-essential-training-5988161/gitStatusDemo.md

 This is a new line.
+Added 2nd sentence.